Nathalie Viérin

-Nathalie Viérin (born 15 October 1982) is a retired Italian professional tennis player.
+Nathalie Viérin (born 15 October 1982) is an Italian former professional tennis player.

-Her career high WTA singles ranking is No. 103, which she reached on May 15, 2006.
-Her career high doubles ranking is No. 304, set 24 September 2007.
-She has won 6 singles ITF titles.
-Nathalie Viérin retired from professional tennis 2010.
+Her career-high singles ranking is world No. 103, which she reached on 15 May 2006.
+Her career-high doubles ranking is No. 304, set 24 September 2007.
+She has won six ITF singles titles.
+Nathalie Viérin retired from professional tour 2010.

-She is coached by Franco Bonaiti.
+She was coached by Franco Bonaiti.

 Personal life

-Born and raised in Sarre, Aosta Valley, her parents, Angela Sirianni and Robert Viérin, run a tennis club, where she began playing when she was 3.
+Born and raised in Sarre, Aosta Valley, her parents, Angela Sirianni and Robert Viérin, run a tennis club, where she began playing when she was three.
 Viérin has two younger brothers, Matthieu and Julien.
 Baseliner who prefers clay; favorite shot is forehand.
 Nickname is Natha.
 Admires Monica Seles.
 Likes to visit the beach in Bol, Croatia.
 Favorite movie is Dirty Dancing; favorite actor is Julia Roberts; favorite book is Palomino by Danielle Steel.
 Says Wimbledon is the best tournament.